icsa-hua/InCabinOntology/README.md

 # InCabinOntology
+![Version](https://img.shields.io/badge/version-0.3.0-brightgreen.svg)

-In cabin ontology for driver's health monitoring, using a 4D architecture to parse time series physiological measurements, through a DL approach.
+In cabin ontology for driver's health mon itoring, using a 4D architecture to parse time series physiological measurements, through a DL approach.
 The ontology uses SWRL logical reasoning enhanced with GCI contextual reasoning to determine the Fatigue/Attention/Unresponsiveness of the driver.
 Validation includes CQ and consistency reporting, through a series of SPARQL statements that determine the completeness and accuracy plus adaptability (indirectly).
-![Version](https://img.shields.io/badge/version-0.3.0-brightgreen.svg)
 Specifically to infer physiological, cognitive and behavioral state of a vehicle driver using:

 A) Physiological signals (HR, HRV, RR, SpO2, Drowsiness (KSS))
 B) Behavioral indicators (eye state, mouth state)
 C) High-Level states (fatigue, attention, unresponsiveness)